×

 We asked people in Hillsborough if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Hillsborough, it's important to respect the local customs and traditions.
 Avoid wearing revealing clothing, especially in religious or formal settings, as it is considered disrespectful.
 Public displays of affection are generally frowned upon, so try to keep affectionate gestures private.
 It's also considered rude to take photos of people without their permission, so always ask before you snap a picture.
 Avoid discussing sensitive topics such as politics or religion, as these can lead to heated debates.
 When dining, it's customary to use your right hand for eating, as the left hand is considered unclean.
 Also, it's considered impolite to leave food on your plate, so only take what you can finish.
 Lastly, punctuality is not highly valued in Grenadian culture, so don't be surprised if events or meetings start later than scheduled.
-However, as a visitor, it's best to arrive on time," said one expat in Hillsborough.
+However, as a visitor, it's best to arrive on time," commented one expat who made the move to Hillsborough.

 About the Author

-Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
+Joshua Wood Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
 Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.